vnphanquang/svelte-put/packages/actions/intersect/api/docs/intersect.intersectparameters.enabled.md

 ## IntersectParameters.enabled property

-whether the IntersectionObserver should observer the node
+whether to activate the action.
+Default to `true`

 <b>Signature:</b>